 Transform keys: The Transform Keys allow you to add the Keys to the connector response to fetch and transform data using formulas for the selected columns.
 You can use the string, numeric and other formulas as required in this transformation.
 The response from the connector would be accessed while building the formula using the OUTPUT keyword.
 E.g OUTPUT.result.rows.name for fetching the name column within the transformation.

-Schema Formatting: This can be used to format the data of your particular key.
+Formatting: This can be used to format the data of your particular key.
 The formatting options that are available are based on the column type and are supported by the Table Grid control.

-Using the Transform Keys and Schema Formatting
+Using the Transform Keys and Formatting

 Now let us take a simple example here to fetch data from the Author collection using the MySQL connector and display the data using the table grid control.

 In the sample above you would note that the selected columns are displayed as-is.
 You may want to have some formatting or some better presentation for each so in that case, we can add the transformation key and formatting to present data in an overall better look and feel.
 Also, we may want to add some conditional formatting wherein for the empty rows you want it to be highlighted differently or for one that is not empty it is displayed differently.
 So similarly any conditional formatting can be applied depending upon the column type.
+You can add custom functions or formulas to transform data using Additional Keys to the response from the connectors.
+The existing response key can be accessed in the formula using the OUTPUT keyword.

 Adding Transform Key